September 30, 2020

-Starting your baby on solid foods might be one of the most daunting steps in your infant’s development.
+Starting your baby on solid foods might be one of the most daunting steps a parent faces.
+It's also an exciting sign of your baby’s development and growing independence.
+Relax and enjoy this big milestone.
 Don’t let these four myths get in the way of a smooth transition to table time.

 If your baby was premature, has delay in typical development, has food allergies or intolerances, or other health conditions, your doctor may recommend delaying the introduction of solid foods.

-Myth #2: Introduce pureed foods and cereals by first placing them in a bottle
+Myth #2: Introduce Pureed Foods and Cereals in a Bottle

 Neither claim has been substantiated by research.
 Prepared baby food is certainly clean, convenient, and tested for contamination and nutritional content.
 Making your own baby food may be cheaper, and it allows you to control what your baby eats.

-Most fruits, vegetables, and meats may be safely prepared at home, but avoid making beets, collard greens, carrots, turnips, and other high-nitrate vegetables for babies under 6 months of age.
+Most fruits, vegetables, and meats may be safely prepared at home.
+But avoid making beets, collard greens, carrots, turnips, and other high-nitrate vegetables for babies under six months of age.
 These could cause a serious blood condition called methemoglobinemia.